Are you fit to drive?

 If you need to undergo a medical review, Roads and Maritime will send you a letter around eight weeks before you’re due for the review.
 Accompanying the letter is a NSW Fitness to Drive Medical Assessment form, which your doctor needs to complete.

-If your doctor states that you’re medically fit to drive and chooses to complete the paper based form instead of using the online system, you should take the completed form to a registry or service centre.
+If your doctor states that you’re medically fit to drive and chooses to complete the paper based form instead of using the online system, you should take the completed form to a service centre.

 If your doctor considers you medically unfit to drive, or they want to refer you to a second doctor, they may submit the medical report online, directly to Roads and Maritime, for a decision about your licence.
 Roads and Maritime will advise you of this decision soon after.